 The Art Selection Committee of the Rental Sales Gallery determines which artists shall be invited to submit work to the Gallery and which works shall be accepted.
 The Gallery expects new or recent work to be submitted, but artists may submit works previously entered but not accepted within reason.
 Please do not re-submit works that have previously been in the Gallery’s inventory.

 All artwork in the Gallery’s inventory is juried, including replacement of works sold.
 If artwork is not accepted, artists may re-submit a new piece for ‘sold’ works, but not for Gallery shows.
 All jury results are final.

 The artist may bring work to the Gallery after receipt of an invitation, or to replace a sold piece within one year of its sale.
-The work should be delivered on days specified on the invitation or during regular business hours — (10 am to 5 pm, Tuesday through Saturday), or at other times as designated.
-No artwork will be accepted on Sundays unless absolutely necessary.
+The work should be delivered on days specified on the invitation or during regular business hours (Tuesday – Saturday, 11am-5pm), or at other times as designated.
+No artwork will be accepted on Sundays or Mondays unless absolutely necessary.
 Unaccepted work must be picked up within 30 days after artist notification, and after 90 days the Gallery is no longer liable for those works.
 Transportation of artwork to and from the Gallery is the responsibility of the artist.

 If an artist removes an artwork for any reason, it may be returned to the Gallery only one time.
 If the artist removes artwork a second time, it may not be returned.
 The Gallery reserves the right to keep works for at least six months before any return request.
 A rental contract may not be interrupted for any reason.